datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/affinity-api.md

 # Affinity API

-## Creating an Affinity account
+## First Steps with Affinity

-You can [contact](https://www.affinity.co/request-demo){target=_blank} Affinity for a free demo and to create an account.
+[Contact](https://www.affinity.co/request-demo){target=_blank} Affinity for a free demo and to create an account.

-??? cost "Cost"
+???+ cost "Cost"

-    You can [contact](https://www.affinity.co/request-demo){target=_blank} Affinity for a free demo and pricing.
+    This is a paid API.
+[Contact](https://www.affinity.co/request-demo){target=_blank} Affinity for pricing.

-??? rlimit "Rate Limits"
+???+ rlimit "Rate Limits"

     Your account plan tier will limit the number of requests each API key can make per month.
-Current rate limits by plan tier are:
+Current rate limits are available in Affinity's [documentation](https://api-docs.affinity.co/#rate-limits){target=_blank}.

-    - Professional tier: 40,000 calls.
-    - Premium tier: 100,000 calls.
-    - Enterprise tier: unlimited calls.

-    All API requests will be halted at 450K per user, per day.
-Your daily limit will reset the next day at 12AM (midnight) Pacific Time.

 ## How to Connect DataDistillr to Affinity
 To set up a data source connect for Affinity, you will need to have: